 |Genre:||Animation, Adventure, Children's Movie, Comedy|

-With "Coco" the traditional Disney/Pixar Christmas film comes to our cinemas.
+The traditional Disney/Pixar Christmas movie comes to our theaters in the form of Coco.
 The story may sound a little scary at first.
-But all parents can be reassured: The realm of the dead is colourful and very positively depicted and the skeletons living there are consistently sympathetic.
-There are hardly any really gloomy, frightening moments - but lots of humour, imaginative scenes and moving moments.
-Just like you're used to from Disney.
-The play with Mexican folklore gives the film a very special look, which is especially when Miguel steps over the flower bridge and enters the land of the dead.
-Here the team around Lee Unkrich ("Finding Nemo") and Adrian Molina, after extensive research in Mexico, has created an absolutely fascinating mixture of fantasy and Mexican culture and tradition.
+But all parents can rest easy: The realm of the dead is colorfully and very positively depicted, and the skeletons who live there seem likeable throughout.
+There are hardly any really dark, frightening moments - but plenty of humour, imaginative scenes and moving moments.
+Just as you would expect from Disney.
+The play with Mexican folklore gives the film a very special look, especially when Miguel steps over the bridge of flowers and enters the land of the dead.
+Here, after extensive research in Mexico, the team of Lee Unkrich (Finding Nemo) and Adrian Molina have created an absolutely fascinating blend of fantasy and Mexican culture and tradition.

-With a lot of love for detail, a world has been created that you can hardly get enough of as a viewer.
-Nevertheless, the story is not killed by the many visual ideas and can thus unfold its emotional impact very well.
-Even if the end is predictable for miles and hardly a surprise, there are goose bumps and wet eyes at the finale.
-The story revolves primarily around family and memory.
-But it is also a homage to music and to following one's dreams.
-Sounds like typical Disney motifs.
-And even if that's true and there's nothing new in the dramaturgy, "Coco" has become an enchanting movie due to the balanced mixture of adventure, humor and feeling, which the whole family can enjoy.
+With great attention to detail, a world has been created that is hard to get enough of as a viewer.
+Nevertheless, the story is not overwhelmed by the many visual incursions and can thus develop its emotional impact very well.
+Even though the ending is predictable for miles and hardly offers a surprise, the finale gives you goosebumps and wet eyes.
+The story is primarily about family and about memory.
+But it's also a tribute to music and following your dreams.
+Sounds like typical Disney themes to me.
+And while that's true and there's nothing really new on offer dramaturgically, Coco's balanced mix of adventure, humour and emotion makes it quite an enchanting film that the whole family can enjoy.